-The “Center for Special Needs Children” is a “for-profit” Pediatric Extended Care/Skilled Nursing Unit:
+The “Center for Special Needs Children” is a Pediatric Extended Care/Skilled Nursing Unit:

 The Center will be comprised of 3 important components offered by the Center for Special Needs Children.

-At present, there are no similar facilities in Clark County or the State of Nevada.
-The “Center for Special Needs Children” will be a skilled pediatric nursing/long-term care, respite facility providing needed therapies on-site.
+The center is an innovative leader in providing personalized inpatient care and proactive health management for the catastrophically ill and injured child, post-acute hospitalization.
+The “Center for Special Needs Children” will be a skilled pediatric nursing/long-term care facility providing a continuum of high quality, rehabilitation options to children with brain, spinal cord and other life-altering and medically complex illness.
 Having such a center in Las Vegas could help reduce family’s financial and emotional hardship due to long distance travel for care and local critical services for children that is difficult or almost nonexistent to find in Clark County.

 These children are medically stable.
 Yet either by birth or through an accident requires longer-term, 24-hour-a-day skilled nursing services and/or life-sustaining equipment to survive and improve when possible.
-Some patients will receive regularly scheduled therapies (physical, occupational, audiology, or speech) within the facility; and for some out-patient therapy visits can be accommodated.
+Patients will receive regularly scheduled inpatient therapies (physical, occupational, speech, or respiratory).
+A community-based pediatric healthcare clinic will be located within the facility.

-There are approximately 36,000 children born in Clark County every year, approximately 15% who are medically fragile.
-Additionally, 5,000 to 6,000 children each year need services because of head trauma, drownings, traumatic accidents or injuries.
+There are approximately 27,000 children born in Clark County every year, approximately 15% who are medically fragile.
+Additionally, 5,000 to 6,000 children each year need services because of head trauma, drownings, traumatic accidents, or injuries.
 Length of stay for children will vary from patient to patient.
-Some may need care for only a few days, some for weeks or months.